I Fly Again!

 ---o0o---

-A copy of the Davis-Monthan Airfield Register with all the pilots' signatures and helpful cross-references to pilots and airplanes is available here.
+Your copy of the Davis-Monthan Airfield Register with all the pilots' signatures and helpful cross-references to pilots and their aircraft is available at the link.
+Or use this FORM to order a copy signed by the author, while supplies last.

 ---o0o---

-Excellent web biographies with images are available at this link, and this one.
+Excellent Web biographies with images are available at this link, and this one.
 His papers, as well as a succinct summary of his personal life and military career, are available here.

 A news film from 1935 features Andrews talking about air power.
 This is a YouTube video, so no guarantees regarding its being available or reliable.